Timeline: Starbucks history of LGBTQIA2+ inclusion

 Advocating for Federal Recognition of Marriage Equality

-Starbucks joins more than 170 organizations and the Human Rights Campaign in urging the U.S. Senate to pass the Respect for Marriage Act.
+In July, Starbucks joined more than 170 organizations and the Human Rights Campaign in urging the U.S. Senate to pass the Respect for Marriage Act.
 As we continue to stand up for our partners and their families, this statement reaffirms our support for marriage equality and our long history of advancing inclusion and equity for all.

 Awarding grants for nonprofits